AlisterH/lazyrenamer/README.md

 ---

 # New developers welcome #
 I don't have plans for a lot of improvements.
-Patches are welcome and ask if you want to be added to the project.
+Pull requests or patches are welcome and ask if you want to be added to the project.